MicrosoftDocs/dynamics-365-project-operations/articles/psa/add-in-plan-work-4x.md

 [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)] makes it easier for you to do your project planning, including estimates.
 You can define the work so that costs, effort, and sales value are clear as the final proposal is submitted.

 You can install the [!INCLUDE[pn_ms_dyn_365_psa_for_ms_project](../includes/pn-ms-dyn-365-psa-for-ms-project.md)] and do your planning work in the familiar environment of [!INCLUDE[pn_microsoft_project](../includes/pn-microsoft-project.md)].
-Use the robust planning and management capabilities of [!INCLUDE[pn_microsoft_project](../includes/pn-microsoft-project.md)] and then update your project plan in Project Service Automation.
+Use the robust planning and management capabilities of [!INCLUDE[pn_microsoft_project](../includes/pn-microsoft-project.md)] and then update your project plan in Project Operations.

 > [!IMPORTANT]
-> - The add-in is only available for existing Project Service Automation customers who either have active usage of the addin or have projects that are currently outside the supported limits of Project for the Web.
+> - The add-in is only available for existing Project Operations customers who either have active usage of the addin or have projects that are currently outside the supported limits of Project for the Web.
 > - The add-in cannot be used to edit projects created using Project for the Web.
 > - To use SharePoint document management to store your [!INCLUDE[pn_microsoft_project](../includes/pn-microsoft-project.md)] files for [!INCLUDE[pn_project_service_auto](../includes/pn-project-service-auto.md)] projects, your [!INCLUDE[pn_microsoft_project](../includes/pn-microsoft-project.md)] admin will need to turn on document management.
 > - The [!INCLUDE[pn_ms_dyn_365_psa_for_ms_project](../includes/pn-ms-dyn-365-psa-for-ms-project.md)] is only compatible with [!INCLUDE[pn_microsoft_project](../includes/pn-microsoft-project.md)] 2016 Professional Edition.